 To retrain this forgotten natural ability, you can simply push your stomach out as you breathe in, and pull your stomach in as you breathe out.
 With a little time and effort, your body will reconnect to this natural physiological function, improving not only your breathing but your health and wellbeing as well.

-Pillar #3 – The way you Move
+Pillars Of Health #3 – The Way You Move

 There are many ways to get active and promote physical health and wellbeing.
 Lifting weights, yoga, pilates, qigong, hiking, swimming, dancing, walking, or martial arts, just to name a few.
 The reality is, it doesn’t matter what you do.
 What’s important is that whatever way you choose to move and condition your body, it needs to incorporate three specific aspects.